 Try topping your chocolate-covered pretzels with nuts, coconut, M&M's, a caramel drizzle, or anything else you can dream up!

-- 12 oz. chopped semi-sweet chocolate or chocolate chips
+12 ounces chopped semisweet chocolate, or chocolate chips

-- Assorted sprinkles, small candies, or crushed nuts (optional)
+Assorted sprinkles, small candies, or crushed nuts, for decoration, optional

-- Prepare a baking sheet by lining it with waxed paper or parchment.
+Prepare a baking sheet by lining it with waxed paper or parchment paper.